embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 ## using the hack with re-negotiating servers

-Now that we have the capability to print out the session master_key using our modified openssl library, we can use it with Azure to see the re-negotiated key.
+Now that we have the capability to print out session master_key using our modified version of openssl, we can use it with Azure to see the re-negotiated key.

 I have already created a device that uses X.509 certificates for authentication.
-Issue the following command to connect to Azure IoT and POST  an event request as this device:
+Issue the following command to connect to Azure IoT hub and POST  an event request as this device:

 ```bash
 LD_LIBRARY_PATH=. apps/openssl s_client -connect vysakh-TestHub1.azure-devices.net:443 -cert ../selfsigned.crt -key ../selfsigned.key